 “Unique jobs included the Boston Gear division, for example, that had a packaging design project for all its gears.
 Aero Commander had sales offices.
 We did a modular signage system for all divisions.
 We worked on a stationery and business card print job for all divisions at one printing location, then shipped everything to all divisions.
 We created a graphic standards manual as we went along.
 We came up with special coveralls with a large logo on the back for better TV viewing for the Roketdyne division guys at the historical first moon landing.”

 “We did a fleet of 30 private aircraft markings.
 And it goes on and on until we finished Willard Rockwell‘s private deck of playing cards.

 “We were billing about $75,000 to $90,000 a month and I was supervising about 50 separate implementation jobs each month as account manager.
 It’s hard to break out the specific fees for each segment.”

 It’s rare when we get to see what the top players earn(ed) for their work, so many thanks to Bill Haig for sharing his knowledge.

-You can visit Bill’s website Powerlogos Design and read the book he co-authored The Power of Logos: How to Create Effective Company Logos.
+Visit Bill’s website Powerlogos Design and read the book he co-authored The Power of Logos: How to Create Effective Company Logos.